NeoVic2006/WebDataCollector/README.md

 # WebDataCollector
-Build a Data Collector Web App with PostGreSQL and Flask.
+Web App to collect email and height, store data in postgresSQL and send email notifications.